In this guide we’ll look at the best hand saws.

-This Irwin 880UN20 880 UN Universal Saw 500mm (20 inch) is made from high-quality steel with a patented tooth grind that is designed to cut 25% faster.
+This Irwin 880UN20 880 UN 20 inch Universal Saw is made from high-quality steel with a patented tooth grind that is designed to cut 25% faster.

-This saw is very stable in use and it really does seem to cut faster than other similar sized saws.
+This universal saw is very stable in use and it really does seem to cut faster than other similarly-sized saws.
 The handle is super comfortable, too.
-The C75 steel blade has a Triple Ground tooth design which improve efficiency with every stroke.
-The blade is also treated with a water based lacquer which provides superior resistance to rust and corrosion.
+The C75 steel blade has a triple ground tooth design that improves efficiency with every stroke.
+The blade is also treated with a water based lacquer that provides superior resistance to rust and corrosion.

-This saw takes some of the hard work out of cutting even hardwoods and it should last a long time, too.
+This universal saw takes the hard work out of cutting hardwoods.

 VIEW LATEST PRICE →